RBI Grade B Exam Analysis

 |Quantitative Aptitude (Out of 30)||6 – 7||4.5 – 5.5||3.5 – 5||3.5 – 5||3.5 – 5|

 |Reasoning (Out of 60)||14 – 15||11 – 12||9.5 – 10.5||9.5 – 10.5||9.5 – 10.5|

 |Overall Phase I (Out of 200)||82 – 85||71- 74||68 – 71||68-71||68-71|

-Most of questions came from the current affairs – both National and International.
+Most of the questions came from the current affairs – both National and International.
 It is important to note that there were 21 Questions from Banking.
 Other areas that were covered in this section were Sports, Business, Science and Technology, and Books and Authors.
 Very few questions, around 4 in number, came from the static portion of GK.
-It is important to note that maximum current affairs questions came from the events and happenings that occurred from May to July 2018.
-Rest of the questions from the dynamic section of GK came from the events and occurrences that took place in the last one year.
+It is important to note that the maximum current affairs questions came from the events and happenings that occurred from May to July 2018.
+The rest of the questions from the dynamic section of GK came from the events and occurrences that took place in the last one year.
 Overall, the difficulty level of this section can be categorized as Easy to Moderate.

 |Topics||Number of Questions||Level of Difficulty|